-Concept Title: Understanding the language – ii
+Concept Title: Financial terms – ii

 Every firm maintains a certain cash balance to carry out day-to-day transactions.
 However, if the firm has too much idle cash, it is missing the returns that it can earn on investing the money appropriately.

 To maximize profits, many firms invest in marketable securities where they earn interest or dividends without experiencing a substantial impact on their liquidity position.
 Marketable, in this context, refers to how soon an entity is able to sell a security before its actual maturity date without experiencing a substantial loss in its value.
 Marketable securities are short-term financial instruments or securities that can be traded with relative ease for cash without any significant transaction costs.
 Following are some examples:

 - Commercial Paper: Short-term, low risk, promissory notes that companies with good credit rating issue.
 Corporations sell Commercial Paper directly to investors, with the promise that the investor will receive the principal amount and interest on maturity.

 - Certificates of deposits (CDs): Commercial banks issue CDs and allow their owners to receive interest and the amount deposited.